 The Tata Hexa carries the engine from Safari Strome, which is a 2,179cc Varicor 400 engine.
 The engine produces 156 hp of power, along with 400 nms of torque.
-The engine name borrows the number from the newton meters of torque.
-With the power figures quoted above, it is difficult to imagine how it will suffice since the car itself weighs 2.2 tonnes.
+The engine name borrows the number from the Newton meters of torque.
+The car weighs 2.2 tonnes, and with the power figures quoted above, it is difficult to imagine how it will suffice.

 Tatas have decided to bring forth an automatic version up front as well.
-It is an conventional automatic and not AMT, which gives a much better performance.
-The manual is a 6 speed gear box, which is a lot rubbery to use.
+It is a conventional automatic and not AMT, which gives a much better performance.
+The manual is a 6-speed gearbox, which is a lot rubbery to use.
 The manual transmission failed to win me over, though.
-And it remains to be seen what Tata can do about it.
 I drove both the manual and automatic – and can tell you that Automatic makes the best choice.
-For a novice driver like me, it was really easy to drive and I quickly got accustomed to the large bodied car.
+For a novice driver like me, it is effortless to drive, quick to got accustomed to for a car that size.

-An added bonus is you get a Power mode in Automatic, which helps you push through in case of overtaking on highway.
+A bonus you get is a Power mode in Automatic, which helps you push through in case of overtaking on a highway.
 The engine controller smartly manages up and down shifts, moving to the red line before shifting up.
-And in case you are up for it, the knob can be pushed up to move the gears quick enough.
+If you need to make that overtake move while driving the Hexa Auto, using the power mode makes a lot of sense.

 Though if you want to go off-road, and Hexa does that brilliantly, you only have the choice of Manual transmission.
-The manual transmission variant gets a multi drive mode which tunes the car to perform in 4 different modes.
+The manual transmission variant gets a multi-drive mode which tunes the car to perform in 4 different conditions.

-The ride quality is plush, and is really stable at high speeds – we hit 160 kmph on the outer ring road at Hyderabad and never felt that car was going that fast.
+The ride quality is plush, and is very stable at high speeds.
+I took the car up to 160 kmph on the outer ring road at Hyderabad and the car never feels like going as fast.

 How safe is Hexa?

-To ensure there is enough safety, Tata Motors have baked in 6 air bags into the design of Hexa.
-In addition to air bags, it has Electronic Stability Programme (ESP), ABS with EBD, Hill Hold Control (HHC) and Hill Decent Control (HDC), and Traction Control System.
+To ensure there is enough safety, Tata Hexa sports six airbags.
+In addition to airbags, it has Electronic Stability Programme (ESP), ABS with EBD, Hill Hold Control (HHC) and Hill Descent Control (HDC), and Traction Control System.
 It is a comprehensive safety suite.